Brian serves as the Chair of the Automotive/Motorsport Practice Group and Chair of the Public Law Practice Group.

 When not helping his private sector clients be successful, Brian works equally as hard in the public sector.
 He serves as Law Director for the City of Pataskala, Legal Advisor for two townships - Washington Township and Orange Township, and as Solicitor for a number of municipalities, including the Villages of Shawnee Hills, Greenfield, Thurston, Kirkersville, Thornville, Buckeye Lake, Glenford, Brice, South Salem, and Bremen.
 And, he has been retained as special counsel by the Cities of Upper Arlington, Gahanna, Groveport, Newark, and Sandusky.
 Brian has skillfully handled, and often lectures on, legal matters in the areas of municipal contracts, water and sanitary sewer agreements, zoning and land use, annexation, eminent domain, public meetings and public records law, administrative appeals, Mayor’s Court and municipal court prosecution, police liability, as well as Section 1983 and state tort litigation.

-In addition to his public sector work, Brian is trusted to provide advice to many private and non-profit businesses.
-He often helps clients navigate through decisions concerning asset purchase agreements, contract drafting and disputes, non-compete agreements, various employment issues, and other matters that affect businesses on a day-to-day basis.
-As a litigator, Brian has tried numerous state and federal bench and jury trials and has appeared before several administrative agencies, including the PUCO and the Ohio Division of Real Estate & Professional Licensing.
+As a litigator, Brian has tried numerous state and federal bench and jury trials and has appeared before several administrative agencies, including the PUCO, the Board of Tax Appeals, and the Board of Revisions.
 He has argued numerous appeals before the Tenth District and the Sixth Circuit Court of Appeals as well as the Ohio Supreme Court.

-Within the Firm, Brian is a member of the firm’s Associate Development Committee and Lateral Hiring Committee.
+Within the Firm, Brian is a member of multiple committees including, Management Committee, Marketing Committee, Associate Development Committee, and Lateral Hiring Committee.